 The central trails of the network are mixed use (including mountain biking) and the outer trails are single track.

 The single-track Witt Swamp Trail, completed in 2016, extends north from Shepard's Preserve for just over 2 miles.
 The trail currently connects Shepard's Farm Preserve to Pleasant Street.
-Western Foothills Land Trust has plans to continue this trail farther in the coming years, fully connecting Shepard's Preserve with the Witt Swamp Preserve to the east.
+The half-mile Half Witt Trail allows for a loop around the north end of the Witt Swamp Trail.
+Western Foothills Land Trust has plans to continue this trail farther in coming years, connecting Shepard's Preserve with the Witt Swamp Preserve to the east.

 Please follow standard trail etiquette of leave no trace.
 We welcome you to record your visit in the Preserve journal.

 Shepard’s Farm Family Preserve is also contiguous with the Trust’s Witt Swamp Preserve, creating a 161-acre protected corridor for wildlife.
 A walking trail linking the two Preserves and Pleasant and Crockett Ridge Roads is currently under construction.

 Visit Western Foothills Land Trust online for more information and a printable map or contact:Western Foothills Land Trust

 Shepard's Farm Family Preserve is west of downtown Norway off Crockett Ridge Road.
 The parking area and trailhead are located 0.5 miles north of ME-117/118 at 121 Crockett Ridge Road.
 The trailhead and small kiosk are to the right of the parking area.

 A parallel parking area and trailhead are located on Pleasant St, approximately 1.5 miles north of Main St.

 Success!
 A new password has been emailed to you.